jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 > At the very beginning of the vaccine production process, someone uploaded this code to a DNA printer (yes), which then converted the bytes on disk to actual DNA molecules.

 Next to it is a picture of a [CodexDNA BioXP](https://codexdna.com/products/bioxp-system/) device that is advertised as producing “custom DNA fragments of up to 7,000 base pairs”.
-Could this be the next[distributed manufacturing revolution](https://en.wikipedia.org/wiki/Makers:_The_New_Industrial_Revolution)?
+Could this be the next [distributed manufacturing revolution](https://en.wikipedia.org/wiki/Makers:_The_New_Industrial_Revolution)?
 This time with DNA printers making COVID-19 vaccines in our garages instead of 3D printers and plastic widgets?

 I'll start with the bad news: Nobody will be making an mRNA vaccine in their garage any time soon.